iambrainstorming/opinionated_observer/src/observation/rahul-gandhi-on-evm.md

 Another possibility is a behind-the-scenes compromise with corporate entities or the party in power.
 In a political climate where large businesses wield significant influence, it’s plausible that tacit agreements have been made to maintain the status quo.
 If there is any truth to this, it would reflect a betrayal of public trust and the foundational principles of democracy.

+## Flawed Priorities: Focusing on Caste Census Over EVM Concerns

+Rahul Gandhi's focus on pushing for a caste census, while ignoring the pressing issue of EVM integrity, reflects flawed priorities.
+Without securing the democratic structure that ensures free and fair elections, the relevance of a caste census becomes questionable.
+A caste census may have its merits, but its execution requires a robust and balanced democratic framework where power is not centralized or manipulated.
+Addressing EVM vulnerabilities should be the first step in restoring electoral credibility and ensuring that policies like the caste census are implemented in a fair and transparent system.
+Without this foundation, even well-intentioned initiatives risk being undermined.

 ## The Threat to Democracy

 The consequences of inaction on EVM integrity are dire.
 Without a credible and transparent voting process, the country risks sliding toward authoritarianism.
 Despite opposition parties collectively receiving over 60% of the votes in many elections, they frequently lose due to questionable seat distributions.
 For instance, in the recent Haryana Assembly election, Congress lost 12% of seats despite only a 0.85% vote difference.
 Such anomalies are not isolated incidents but recurring patterns.
+The opposition's act of providing legitimacy to an illegitimate government elected through EVM fraud poses a serious threat to democracy.

 ## The Responsibility of Party Workers